-Lightyears Cash ISA now pays 4.5% after Bank of England’s base rate cut
+Lightyears Cash ISA now pays 3.75% interest following the Bank of England base rate

-Home > Reviews > Lightyear > Lightyears Cash ISA now pays 4.5% after Bank of England’s base rate cut
+Home > Reviews > Lightyear > Lightyear Cash ISA Expert Review

 Lightyear Cash ISA

-In this review we look at the Lightyear Cash ISA, launched in early 2025, and compare it with the Cash ISAs offered by other providers.
+In this review, we look at the Lightyear Cash ISA and compare it with the Cash ISAs offered by other providers in 2026.

 What is the Lightyear Cash ISA?

-Lightyear, the investment platform founded in 2020 by former Wise heavyweights Martin Sokk and Mihkel Aamer, now offers both a Cash Individual Savings Account (ISA) and a Stocks & Shares ISA.
+Lightyear, the investment platform founded by former Wise executives Martin Sokk and Mihkel Aamer, offers both a Cash ISA and a Stocks & Shares ISA as part of its UK investing app.

 Lightyear Cash ISA Review: Interest paid based on the Bank of England’s base rate